 Before they’ll buy, a consumer needs 7 hours of engagement, across 11 touchpoints, in 4 separate locations.
 This is according to research done by Google on the buying behaviour of digital consumers.

-So if we’re translating that into action, you could create 7 core content pieces like blogs, videos or webinars.
-Then repurpose each into 11 follow-up content interactions like social posts, email snippets, etc. Then distribute it all across 4 different channels minimum.
+So, if we’re translating that into action, you could create 7 core content pieces, such as blogs, videos, or webinars.
+Then repurpose each into 11 follow-up content interactions, such as social posts and email snippets.
+Then distribute it all across 4 different channels minimum.

 This approach reduces waste and maximises your content’s reach over time.
 Use data from tools like GA4 to continually analyse what’s driving results and double down on your top distribution channels.